-Clocks are software-defined digital signals that drive the hardware elements inside an FPGA.
+Clocks are periodic digital signals that drive the hardware elements inside an FPGA.
 Using clocks in LabVIEW allows you to specify the timing objectives of an FPGA application by controlling the execution rate of the Clock-Driven Loops within an FPGA VI.

 The clock wired to each Clock-Driven Loop determines the execution time of one iteration of the logic within that loop.
 For example, a 40MHz clock results in one iteration every 25 nanoseconds.
 The timing objectives for your FPGA application are the rates at which you want to acquire data from each section of code.

-Timing is the time it takes for a digital signal to travel from one flip-flop, through all of the logic within one Clock-Driven Loop, and to the next flip-flop.
+Delay is the time it takes for a digital signal to travel from one flip-flop, through all of the logic within one Clock-Driven Loop, and to the next flip-flop.
 Every node in a Clock-Driven Loop takes a certain amount of time, known as logic delay, to execute.
 The combined logic delay of the nodes in the Clock-Driven Loop and the routing between them must be short enough to execute in one loop iteration at the specified clock rate.
 If the combined path is not short enough, LabVIEW returns a timing violation when you attempt to compile your code.

 LabVIEW divides FPGA clocks into two categories: